ESRs

 As part of FIDAMC in Madrid, a composite testing and manufacturing company, I had a very nice time.
 I got to interact with the experts in the field there and learn from them.
 I also got to do part of my testing there with them.
 It was overall nice to also get to meet and experience another Spanish city.

-In total I have attended 5 international conferences at which I presented each time the developments of my work during that time.
+In total I have attended 9 international conferences and workshops, at which I presented each time the developments of my work during that time.

 Attending these conferences and the extra interaction with experts was incredibly nice.
 I developed good soft skills and made more than a few nice connections.
 Additionally, I have attended all the NewFrac workshops, small internal almost conferences, that gave us the opportunity to collectively learn about each other’s work and given the more closed nature of these workshops I was able to develop a close relationship with some professors outside the network as well.
 Apart from all things professional, the travels attached and experiences and food that I tried during these events is something cherishable.